 If you want to override your system's default file-manager, you can specify its path in your Atom configuration.

 config.cson, you can activate Atom info notifications for visual feedback on your actions.

 With Atom's default

 metrics package enabled, this package sends anonymized usage statistics to Google Analytics.
-This is limited to the name of the methods called by the user.
+The data transferred is limited to the name of the methods called by the user (see for yourself!)
 This helps me getting an understanding how this package is used.
-If you don't want this, you probably already disabled the
+If you oppose data collection of that kind, you have probably disabled the

 This work is licensed under the The MIT License.